neyrinckaudio/docs-vcpro/docs/davinci-resolve.md

 * In the Resolve top menu bar select: DaVinci Resolve / Preferences...
 * In the Preferences window, select "Control Panels"
 * In the Audio Console section, enable "Use MIDI audio console".
-* Setup with with the following settings:
+* Setup with the following settings:
     * MIDI Protocol: HUI compatible
     * MIDI Input: V-Control
     * MIDI Output: V-Control